davidmoten/java-script-template/README.md

 How to compile and run java source using runjava
 ---------------------------------------------------
-Again if you want to run a script using pure java then use runjava.
+Again if you want to run java source in a separate file then use [runjava](https://github.com/davidmoten/java-script-template/blob/master/runjava).
 For example:

 ```bash
 ./runjava Example.java